This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 Once the gRPC channel is setup, we need a client stub to perform RPCs.
 We

-get by creating a new instance of the RouteGuideClient
+get by creating a new instance of the RouteGuideClient object provided in the

 package we generated from our .proto.